noviccio/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock, paper, scissors game for the Odin Project.
+I used VanillaJS and HTML.
+Main takeaways: Learning how to use the console on inspect element to debug.